• 4,000 firms

 14. Change roles periodically

-Change their roles once in a while so they can see their work from a different perspective.
-This also adds to their appreciation for their role and their coworkers.
+Change roles now and then, so staff see work from a fresh angle.
+This also builds appreciation for their role and coworkers.
+For example, small teams can do this weekly.

 15. Practice effective communication

-Effective communication is important in dealing with coworkers and external clients.
-It helps both in-house and remote employees communicate their expectations, feedback, and other struggles in working.
+Effective communication matters with coworkers and clients.
+It helps in-house and remote staff share expectations, feedback, and struggles.

 16. Use proper tools

-Provided tools and equipment can impact an employee’s performance.
-Some functions should go to a proper channel to avoid confusion and mismanagement.
+Good tools and equipment shape performance.
+So some functions should go to a proper channel to avoid confusion.

 Use proper tools